Torn Rotator Cuff

 Symptoms of a Torn Rotator Cuff

-- Pain on the outer portion of the shoulder
+- Pain on the outer portion of the shoulder.

-- Difficulty/pain when trying to sleep on that shoulder
+- Difficulty/pain when trying to sleep on that shoulder.

-- Pain with overhead movements
+- Pain with overhead movements.

-- Cracking/popping sensation with arm movements
+- Cracking/popping sensation with arm movements.

-- Weakness or inability to lift or rotate the arm
+- Weakness or inability to lift or rotate the arm.

 Types of Torn Rotator Cuff

-Chronic Tear– AKA degenerative tear, occurs over time as the tendon wears down.
+Chronic Tear– AKA degenerative tear occurs over time as the tendon wears down.
 Degeneration occurs as we age, but other factors can speed up the degeneration and make some people more susceptible to this type of tear than others.

 Bone spurs– These bone overgrowths typically occur on the underside of the acromion.
-They rub on the tendons of the RTC as we move our shoulder.
+They rub on the tendons of the RTC as we move our shoulders.
 Over time this will wear down the tendon and make it more likely to tear.